State of Euphoria

-State of Euphoria is the fourth studio album by the American heavy metal band Anthrax, was released on September 12, 1988, through Megaforce.

-The album was the follow-up to the band's breakthrough album, Among the Living, and proved to be even more commercially successful, but less critically successful.
+State of Euphoria is the fourth studio album by the American heavy metal band Anthrax.
+It was released on September 19, 1988, through Megaforce/Island Records.
+The album was the follow-up to the band's breakthrough album, Among the Living, and proved to be even more commercially successful, but less critically acclaimed.

-Background and Music
+Background and music

 State of Euphoria was produced by Anthrax and Mark Dodson, with Alex Perialas engineering.
 Guitarist Scott Ian has been quoted as saying that the band hired Dodson to produce this album because of his work with Judas Priest and Metal Church.

-The song "Misery Loves Company" is based on the Stephen King novel Misery, while "Now It's Dark" was inspired by the David Lynch film Blue Velvet, specifically the behavior of the sexually depraved, self-asphyxiating, murderous sociopath Frank Booth, as played by Dennis Hopper.
-The song "Make Me Laugh" is critical of Jim and Tammy Fae Bakker and televangelism in general, a popular target of thrash metal bands of that period.
+The song "Misery Loves Company" is based on the Stephen King novel Misery, while "Now It's Dark" was inspired by the David Lynch film Blue Velvet, specifically the behavior of the sexually depraved, self-asphyxiating, murderous sociopath Frank Booth, played by Dennis Hopper.
+The song "Make Me Laugh" is critical of Jim and Tammy Fae Bakker and televangelism in general, a popular target of thrash metal bands of that time.
 The song specifically mentioned minutiae such as the air-conditioned doghouse and Christian amusement park.
-The majority of the album's music was composed by drummer Charlie Benante while lyrics were composed by rhythm guitarist Scott Ian.
+Most of the album's music was composed by drummer Charlie Benante while lyrics were composed by rhythm guitarist Scott Ian.

 The back cover of the album contains a parody picture of the band drawn by Mort Drucker, a caricaturist best known for his artwork in the magazine Mad.

 Release

-The album was proved to be even more commercially successful than its predecessor, Among the Living, reaching No. 30 on the Billboard 200 chart in late 1988 and was the first time the band charted in Australia and Canada.
-It was certified Gold by the RIAA on February 8, 1989 in US and Silver by the BPI on February 15, 1990 in the UK.
+The album was released on September 19, 1988.
+It proved to be even more commercially successful than its predecessor, Among the Living, reaching No. 30 on the Billboard 200 chart in late 1988 and was the first time the band charted in Australia and Canada.
+It was certified Gold by the RIAA on February 8, 1989.
 The songs "Who Cares Wins", dealing with the plight of the homeless, and "Antisocial" (a cover of the song by the French band Trust) were released as singles with accompanying music videos.

 Reception

-Critical reception for the album was lukewarm upon its release.
+Critical reception for the album was mediocre upon its release.
 The album failed to live up to the expectations, set by the band's previous releases, Spreading the Disease, Among the Living and the I'm the Man EP.

 Aside from "Be All, End All" and "Antisocial", most of the songs on State of Euphoria have not appeared on the band's live setlists since the album's accompanying tour in 1988–1989.
-The only songs from this album that have never been played live at least once are "Schism", "Misery Loves Company" and "13".
+The only songs from this album that have not been played live at least once are "Schism", "Misery Loves Company" and "13".
 The members of Anthrax have since spoken about their mixed opinions on State of Euphoria, and drummer Charlie Benante has been quoted as saying that the band feels the album was not finished properly.